 There is nothing wrong with using the medication that your doctor has prescribed for your mental illness.
 Many medications exist that have proven to work and have significant positive outcomes in people’s lives.
 In some cases, however, there are reasons why people might choose not to use medications to treat mental illnesses or why they might want additional tools to use in conjunction with their prescriptions.
-If a person has been taking medications for any mental illness, they should always speak to their doctor before stopping the medicine.
+If someone has been taking medicines for any mental illness, they should always speak to their doctor before stopping the medication.

 Mental illnesses are disturbances in a person’s thinking, feeling, or behavior, or a combination of these, that reflect a problem in mental function.
 They cause distress or disability in social, work, or family activities.
 Just as “physical illness” is used to describe a range of physical health problems, “mental illness” means the same as it encompasses a variety of mental health conditions.